Lolita

 Poor, romantic faithful Humbert

-The more faithful 1997 remake of Lolita is a lovely little film—which may be partly to blame for its failure to reach a wider audience.
+The more faithful 1997 remake of Lolita is a lovely little film—which may be to blame for its failure to reach a wider audience.

 Those who (incorrectly) criticized the novel Lolita for normalizing pedophilia would double down on the film after viewing all those lovingly shot scenes of the apparent romance of Humbert Humbert (Irons) and his Lolita (Dominique Swain, playing fourteen).
 They wouldn't grasp that we're seeing it through the twisted mind of the predator.
-And the last scene in which he realizes the evil he had committed in stealing a girl's childhood comes too late and is too slight.
+And the last scene in which he realizes the evil he had committed in stealing a woman's childhood comes too late and is too slight.

 Reading the book in Humbert's ironic voice you get a better sense of the man's self-awareness and of his unreliability as a narrator.
 You can more easily distance yourself from his behaviour.
 The brief voice-overs in the 1997 film cannot really perform the same function.
 Irons does an amazing job of performing the role as if it came naturally to him.
 His vulnerability enlists our sympathy.
 We're actually sorry when the girl escapes his clutches.